Mastering the how-to-cook-eggplant: Techniques and Tips

 Indian Specialties

-Another Indian favorite is Baingan Masala, where eggplant is cooked with a variety of spices, making it a hearty addition to any meal.
-The spices elevate the eggplant’s natural flavor, creating a dish that warms the soul.
+[India: Baingan Masala] Another Indian favorite: eggplant prepared with a batch of spices, it makes a filling accompaniment to any meal.
+The spices bring depth to the eggplant’s natural flavor, creating something that warms the heart.

 Modern Twists